nautilus-audio/Audio-Signal-Processing-in-Python/README.md

 # Audio-Signal-Processing-in-Python
-Concepts learned from Audio Signal Processing for Music Applications via Coursera
+Continuing on concepts learned from Audio Signal Processing for Music Applications via Coursera

 ## Included are implentations of the following algorithms in Python: